kheerand/fabric/patterns/create_concept_map/system.md

 - Ensure each edge has a descriptive verb.

+- Desriptive text should be no more than 5 words.

 - The layout of the concept map should be left-right.

 - Ensure you follow ALL these instructions when creating your output.